openmediatransport/omtplayer/README.md

 9. Run /omtplayer/build/arm64/omtplayer to start the decoder.

+10. **Important:** Make sure the HDMI display is connected to HDMI 1 on the Pi.
+This is the HDMI port directly next to the USB-C power port.

-10. Open a browser on another computer on the same network and connect to the web server to configure a source to connect to
+11. Open a browser on another computer on the same network and connect to the web server to configure a source to connect to

 ```
 http://piipaddress:8080/
 ```

-11. omtplayer will remember the last selected source for future sessions automatically.
+12. omtplayer will remember the last selected source for future sessions automatically.

 ## Install as a service (optional)